-HAT it’s great for visual debug orchestration and see the track of the workflow, but there are some situations that we wish to could step through orchestration shapes in Visual Studio and see what’s real appends inside the shapes, special in expression shapes and message assign shapes, why this is so difficult to do with BizTalk projects?
+We’ve all been there: an orchestration is suspended, and the error message is too generic to be helpful.
+While the BizTalk Admin Console is great for overview tracking, HAT it’s great for visual debug orchestration and see the track of the workflow, but there are some situations that we wish to could step through orchestration shapes in Visual Studio and see what’s real appends inside the shapes, especially in expression shapes and message assign shapes.
+True “line-by-line” debugging happens inside Visual Studio.
+Why is it so difficult to do with BizTalk projects?

 So how can I do this?